We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-You are given a binary string s and a positive integer k.
-Return the length of the longest subsequence of s that makes up a binary number less than or equal to k.
+Given a binary string s and a positive integer k, return the length of the longest subsequence of s that, when interpreted as a binary number, is less than or equal to k.
+(A subsequence is formed by deleting zero or more characters without changing the relative order.
+The subsequence may have leading zeroes, and the empty string is considered to equal 0.)

 Key Insights